morbos/ruby/README.md

 4) Motion.rb
 Using a Raspberry Pi + Noir cam (a 2 or 3 work well).
 Save video around a signal from an Adafruit PiR sensor.
 See www.hrrzi.com for info on this

+5) analyze.rb
+A special tool to analyze log data from SensorTiles.
+Packets going over to the BLE chip are marked 0xAA.
+Replies via ISR are marked 0xBB.
+The raw data is logged and then dumped to a file for analysis by this tool.